sassembla/AssetRails-Support/CommandLineArgs.md

 		/a/b/c => /a/b/c

-##Not only for AssetBundle, Use another format.
+##Not only for AssetBundle
-Specially "versioning" & "bundlize" has the functionality for generating & driving with AssetBundles(of Unity).
+Specially "bundlize" route has the functionality for generating Unity's AssetBundles.

-Although, you can generate "Not" AssetBundle format and pool these data files.
+Although, you can generate "Not" AssetBundle format in "bundlize" route.